Anatoly Kitov: Early research career

 Kitov was the first user of the first Soviet serial computer "Strela" within the Military Ministry of the USSR.
 Kitov was the first in the USSR to organise and lead scientific work on solving military problems with the use of electronic computers.
-Previously their duties were calculations for a variety of mathematician bureaus within the General Staff of the USSR armed forces, for the Main Intelligence Directorate, for the Main Directorate of the Land Forces, and for the Directorate of Support, among others.
+Previously these duties were calculations for a variety of mathematician bureaus within the General Staff of the USSR armed forces, for the Main Intelligence Directorate, for the Main Directorate of the Land Forces, and for the Directorate of Support, among others.

 By the mid-1950s, Kitov developed his main principles of computer-based automated military-control and management systems for defence purposes.
-Great measures were taken to apply these principles.
 Between 1953 and 1963, Kitov issued the Soviet Union's first series of scientific journal articles on military informatics.
 They were published by the journals Military Thought, Radioelectronics, News of the F.E.
-Dzerzhisky Artillery Academy, and periodical collections of works at the USSR Ministry of Defence, and other "special" (classified) sources.
-In Computer Center Number 1 at the Ministry of Defense of the USSR, Kitov came up with many of the ideas of modern military informatics used today.
+Dzerzhinsky Artillery Academy, and periodical collections of works at the USSR Ministry of Defence, and other "special" (classified) sources.

 First computer department in the USSR

 In 1952, Kitov founded and headed the first Soviet "Department of Computers" at the Artillery Academy.
 At that time, it was called the "Department of Mathematical Machines".
-Also in 1952, Kitov wrote the nation's first scientific PhD dissertation on programming, with the subject "Programming of the outer ballistics problems for the long range missiles".
+Also in 1952, Kitov wrote his dissertation titled "Programming of the outer ballistics problems for the long range missiles".

-In 1953, Kitov published a pioneering 30-page scientific article, "Implementation and usage of electronic computers", the Union's first such article.
+In 1953, Kitov published a 30-page scientific article, "Implementation and usage of electronic computers".

-In May 1954, when he was 33, Kitov founded the first computer centre in the USSR, the Computer Centre No. 1 (CC No. 1) of the Ministry of Defense (secret number 01168) and became its first head.
-He enjoyed indisputable authority and respect among his colleagues and subordinates.
+In May 1954, when he was 33, Kitov founded the first computer centre in the USSR, the Computer Centre No. 1 (CC No. 1) of the Ministry of Defense (secret number 01168).

 Creation of the USSR anti-missile defense system

 Ballistic calculations for strategic rocket forces and for the first spaceflights took special priority in the CC No. 1's work.
 A description of the architecture of the highly advanced "M-100" computer became a part of Kitov's thesis for his second doctoral degree.
 The dissertation was titled "Implementation of Computers for solving the Problems of Antiaircraft and Antimissile Defence".
 He defended it in 1963 at the closed (for authorised persons only) meeting of the Scientific Council of the Institute of Management Problems.
-Besides the "M-100", in his dissertation research Kitov also analysed principles of designing specialised military computers.
+Besides the "M-100" Kitov also analysed principles of designing specialised military computers.
 He defined specific features of their structure, invented algorithmic programming languages for solving complex anti-air defence problems with the use of computers, and performed computer modelling of dynamical systems connected with air defence systems demands.